SanderMertens/flecs/README.md

 bake new my_app -t flecs
 ```

-You now have a project which contains a simple reflecs application!
+You now have a project which contains a simple flecs application!
 To run the project, do:

 ```
 bake run my_app